 There are two equal and opposite mistakes that a FSBO seller can make: Accepting an offer without trying to negotiate, and negotiating so hard that a good buyer loses interest.
 This aspect depends on how quickly you’re trying to sell a manufactured home.
 Someone who needs to sell quickly should usually entertain a wider range of offers, while someone who’s in no hurry can be a little more discriminating.
 Each seller simply needs to know their situation and be aware of how much they’re willing to budge on the sales price.

 MHVillage makes it easy to sell a manufactured home with or without a real estate agent.
-Get started selling today by listing your manufactured home, or check out our Manufactured Home Seller’s Guide for more key insider tips.
+Get started selling today by listing your manufactured home, or check out our step-by-step walkthrough for how to sell a mobile home for more insider tips.